deusExMac/CURE-Clustering/README.md

 ``randomDataSampleSize`` : INTEGER.
 Number of sampled lines to read from the csv file to start CURE.
 Lines are randomly selected.

+``chunkSize`` : INTEGER.
+Number of lines to read each time from the csv file during the final step of point assignment to CURE clusters.

+``nClusters`` : INTEGER.
+Number of initial clusters.
+Final number of clusters can be different due to merge operation.

+``nRepresentatives`` : INTEGER.
+Number of representative points to select from each cluster.

+``alpha`` : DOUBLE.
+Representative shrinking factor.
+Percetage of distance to shrink representative points towards cluster center.

+``clusterMergeDistance`` : DOUBLE.
+Representatives from different clusters with a distance smaller than clusterMergeDistance will have their clusters merged.

 # References
 1) Guha S, Rastogi R, Shim K. CURE: An efficient clustering algorithm for large databases[J].
 ACM Sigmod record, 1998, 27(2): 73-84. doi: 10.1145/276305.276312